MaidLucy/blog/_posts/2024-05-09-The-Femboy-to-Trans-Girl-Pipeline.md

 There also was a relationship in 2023 and the person encouraged me to dress more female.
 To dress more like the way I am.
-The "crossdressing in public" has turned into a regular activity, many times even with makeup.
+The "crossdressing in public" has turned into a regular activity throughout the relationship, many times even with makeup.
 I felt so accepted and so safe with that person that it really made myself come through.

 ## Genderfluid